-- Methods and procedures to mitigate the harmful effects of high acidity, including innovative methods of neutralizing and restoring buffering capacity of lakes and methods of removing from lakes toxic metals and other toxic substances mobilized by high acidity - A list and description of those publicly owned lakes in such state for which uses are known to be impaired, including 1) those lakes that are known not to meet applicable water quality standards (WQSs) or that require implementation of control programs to maintain compliance with applicable standards and 2) those lakes in which water quality has deteriorated as a result of high acidity that may reasonably be due to acid deposition - An assessment of the status and trends of water quality in lakes in such state, including the nature and extent of pollution loading from point and nonpoint sources and the extent to which the use of lakes is impaired as a result of such pollution, particularly with respect to toxic pollution
+- Methods and procedures to mitigate the harmful effects of high acidity, including innovative methods of neutralizing and restoring buffering capacity of lakes and methods of removing from lakes toxic metals and other toxic substances mobilized by high acidity. - A list and description of those publicly owned lakes in such state for which uses are known to be impaired, including those lakes which are known not to meet applicable water quality standards or which require implementation of control programs to maintain compliance with applicable standards and those lakes in which water quality has deteriorated as a result of high acidity that may reasonably be due to acid deposition. - An assessment of the status and trends of water quality in lakes in such state, including but not limited to, the nature and extent of pollution loading from point and nonpoint sources and the extent to which the use of lakes is impaired as a result of such pollution, particularly with respect to toxic pollution.

-Clean Water Act 303(d) Reporting Requirements
+CWA 303(d) Reporting Requirements

-In addition to the 305(b) report, Section 303(d) of the CWA requires states to submit a list biennially to EPA that identifies the waterbodies in that state that do not meet the state's WQSs.
-This list is reviewed by EPA and helps guide the state's TMDL development process to correct the specified impairment.
+Along with the 305(b) report, section 303(d) of the CWA requires states to submit a list biennially to the USEPA that identifies the water bodies within that state that do not meet state's water quality standards.
+This list is reviewed by USEPA and helps guide the state's Total Maximum Daily Load (TMDL) development process to correct the specified impairment.

-As recommended by EPA in their IR Guidance Document (EPA, 2005), the following information must be included in the 303(d) report:
+As recommended by USPEA in their IR Guidance Document, the following information must be included: